ColinIndieDev/Digit-Recognition-AI/README.md

 `output` is the result the AI gets and `target` the expected result the AI should get as well.
 As you can see we just subtract both of them to get the errors from the output.

-The next step is to calculate the delta of output which means the factor we want to change the weights and biase from the output neuron.
+The next step is to calculate the delta of output which means the factor we want to change the weights and biases from the output neuron.
 We can achieve this like this:

 `std::vector<double> outputDelta(output.size());`\
 `for (int i = 0; i < output.size(); i++) {`\